AkiraTakayama/akiranakatomi/README.md

 Hi, this is Akira!
 I mainly work on the NCP project.
-Feel free to contact me on keybase!

 <!---
 akiranakatomi/akiranakatomi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.